Characters of the Overwatch franchise: Development

 The team envisioned the characters akin to superheroes in this narrative, each with their own abilities, background and personality that could stand on their own, but could also fit into the larger story; this notion translated into the characters being agents for the game, which Metzen said still captures the "heroism and vibe" that superhero stories carry.
-The team did not want to have any characters that served solely as villains in the game, but did develop some of the characters, like Soldier: 76, to have an unsure purpose within the narrative.
+The team did not want to have any characters that served solely as villains in the game, but did develop some of the characters, like Soldier: 76, to have an uncertain purpose within the narrative.

 Several characters were envisioned for the game during its pre-planning stages, but did not make the cut, or were later incorporated into other heroes.
-Among characters that were considered included a jetpack-wearing cat, a hockey player that used rocket-power skates, and a Russian woman that would ride a bear and for which her ultimate ability would have the bear rear up and wield his own set of AK-47 rifles.
+Examples of such characters included a jetpack-wearing cat, a hockey player who used rocket-powered skates, and a Russian woman who would ride a bear and, for her ultimate ability, would have the bear rear up and wield his own set of AK-47 rifles.
 Initially, Reinhardt was an Omnic, but later was settled to be a human character, with the Omnic nature later revisited when the development team crafted Orisa.

 Characters introduced since the game's release are generally teased a few weeks in advance or given a cold surprise announcement.
-The only exception to this had been Sombra, who had been teased by a months-long alternate reality game (ARG) prior to her formal announcement.
-Blizzard found players reacted negatively to this deployment, and have opted to avoid this type of prolonged teasing for future characters.
-Blizzard will still seed upcoming hero characters into the game's announcement media but without making comments towards that, anticipating players would find these before the character is officially announced; for example, the 26th hero Moira had appeared in at least two works prior to her announcement.
+The only exception to this had been Sombra, who had been teased by a months-long alternate reality game (ARG) before her formal announcement.
+Blizzard found that players reacted negatively to this deployment and have opted to avoid this type of prolonged teasing for future characters.
+Blizzard will still seed upcoming hero characters into the game's announcement media but without making comments towards that, anticipating players would find these before the character is officially announced; for example, the 26th hero Moira had appeared in at least two works before her announcement.
 Once a character is announced, they are typically made available on the "Public Test Region" (PTR) for Windows players to try out and help provide feedback to Blizzard.
-Once Blizzard is satisfied with the PTR character, typically a period lasting two to three weeks, the character is then released to all players on all regions and platforms, outside of competitive play, as to give players a chance to learn the character.
+Once Blizzard is satisfied with the PTR character, typically a period lasting two to three weeks, the character is then released to all players on all regions and platforms, outside of competitive play, giving players a chance to learn the character.
 Roughly a week following this, the new character then becomes available for competitive play mode.

 Character powers are frequently tweaked and adjusted with patches, mostly incremental changes.
 A few characters have had major overhauls, notably Symmetra (with two separate overhauls of her skill), Mercy, and Torbjörn.
-Like new characters, these overhauls are tested in the PTR before released to all public regions.
-A major notable change, reducing the number of roles from four to three (combining "offense" and "defense" heroes into the "damage" category) was implemented in the PTR before being released for all players in June 2018.
+Like new characters, these overhauls are tested in the PTR before being released to all public regions.
+One notable change in June 2018 reduced the number of roles from four to three (combining "offense" and "defense" heroes into the "damage" category) in the PTR before being released for all players.